codessi/tic-tac-toe/README.md

 1. How you will represent the game board in JS?
 Think about the layout of your gameboard, different data structures you can use, how you will interact with the board, and the logic that will be required to determine when the game is over.

-**I plan to have 9 boxes of similar size for the tic tac toe board.
-In addition to wireframe attached, two more columns (one per side) to depict animal images belonging the animal classes (5 boxes per team)**
+**I plan to have 9 boxes of exaxt size for the tic tac toe board.
+The theme will be Halloween Colors and the goal is to have the functional requirements and a 3D effect on the gameboard.
+Maybe a hidden surprise if there is time**

 1. How you plan to approach this project?

-**Work off the wireframe into outlining my atom and my the html on day 1.
-I hope to complete the login in buttons and have the color scheme and final pictures completed by day 2. day 3 and 4 will be dealing with the functionality of all of it.
-I'm terrified and pumped**
+**Authentication and getting set up via GitHub day 1.
+Work on sign up -> sign up day 2 and maybe day 3.
+Revisiting this, definitely went into day 3.
+Day 3, functionality of the gameboard and day 4.
+Finalize with styling based off the wireframe.**

 1. Include 4-8 user stories for your project (i.e. `As a < type of > user, I want < some goal > so that < some reason >.`)

-Authentication
+**Authentication**

 As a user, I want < sign up with email, pw, pwc > so that < play >.
 As a user, I want < sign in with email and pw > so that < I can play >.
 As a user, I want < be able to change my password > so that < if I forget my password>.
 As a user, I want < sign out> so that < my score can't be altered>.

-Game
+**Game**

 As a signed in user, I want to be able to start a new tic tac toe game As a signed in user, I want to be able to add x to the board first